- What is an eBill statement?

 - How much is the late payment fee if I don't pay my bill by the due date?

-The College will generate the initial Fall semester eBill statement mid-July with a due date at the beginning of August.
+William & Mary will generate the initial Fall semester eBill statement mid-July with a due date at the beginning of August.
 The initial Spring semester statement will be generated mid-December with a due date in early January.
-Monthly statements are generated throughout the academic year to alert students of any outstanding balance or additional charges such as printing, special class fees or other incidental charges.
+Monthly statements are generated throughout the academic year to alert students of any outstanding balance or additional charges such as special class fees or other incidental charges.
 Please note: students enrolled in the Monthly Tuition Payment Plan will only receive the first eBill statement of the Fall and Spring semesters.
 They will NOT receive a monthly statement thereafter.
 For account activity, please review your 'Student Account Activity' in eServices.
 Your Monthly TPP auto-adjusts throughout the semester for any charges or credits to your student account after the initial semester eBill statement. (top)

 The student goes to eServices to authorize users to see and pay their bill.